Usher (musician): 2004–2009: Confessions and Here I Stand

 Here I Stand was released on May 26 in the United Kingdom and May 27, 2008, in the United States.
 The album debuted at No. 1 on the Billboard 200 Chart with first-week sales of over 433,000 copies.
-To date Here I Stand has sold over 1.5 million copies in the United States, been certified platinum by the RIAA, and has sold over 5 million copies worldwide.
+To date Here I Stand has sold over 1.5 million copies in the United States, received a double platinum certification from the RIAA, and has sold over 5 million copies worldwide.
 While not approaching the success of his previous album, it received positive reviews from most music critics, who praised the maturity in the album's lyrics.
 To promote Usher's fifth studio album, the single "Love In This Club" was sent to radio in February 2008 and peaked at number one on the Billboard Hot 100.
 It went on to spend three consecutive weeks at the top—becoming Usher's eighth number-one single and the fastest-rising song of his career.
 It also reached No. 1 on the Hot R&B/Hip-Hop Songs chart.
 The single was another huge international success for Usher.
 It reached No. 1 on the New Zealand Singles Chart, No. 3 on the Irish Singles Chart, No. 3 on the Eurochart Hot 100, No. 4 on the UK Singles Chart, No. 5 on the Japan Hot 100, No. 5 on the German Singles Chart, No. 5 on the Belgian Singles Chart (Flanders), No. 6 on the Canadian Hot 100, No. 8 on the Swedish Singles Chart, No. 8 on the Australian Singles Chart, No. 9 on the French Singles Chart, No. 9 on the Swiss Singles Chart, No. 10 on the Norwegian Singles Chart, No. 12 on the Austrian Singles Chart, No. 13 on the Belgian Singles Chart (Wallonia), and No. 18 on the Finnish Singles Chart.
 The follow-up single "Love in This Club Part II", which features American singer Beyoncé and rapper Lil Wayne, peaked at No. 18 on the Billboard Hot 100 and No. 7 on the Hot R&B/Hip-Hop Songs chart.
 Its third single "Moving Mountains" peaked at No. 18 on the Hot R&B/Hip-Hop Songs chart and reached No. 6 on the New Zealand Singles Chart.
 The album's fifth single "Trading Places" peaked at No. 4 on the Hot R&B/Hip-Hop Songs chart.
 In September 2008, Usher announced he would embark on the 15-date tour One Night Stand, in which the audience is only females.
 On January 18, 2009, Usher performed with Stevie Wonder and Shakira at the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial.
 He also sang "Gone Too Soon" at the memorial of Michael Jackson on July 7, 2009.